Bayern Slip Up Again As Augsburg Grab Last-gasp Leveller - UrduPoint

 Bayern Slip Up Again As Augsburg Grab Last-gasp Leveller

-Niko Kovac's men sit one point adrift of both leaders Borussia Moenchengladbach and second-placed Wolfsburg, who drew 1-1 at RB Leipzig.

-Gladbach face a difficult trip to Borussia Dortmund later on Saturday with a chance to move three points clear at the summit.
+Dortmund started without 19-year-old attacker Jadon Sancho who was dropped for "disciplinary reasons".

+"Jadon is a great kid, but he is still very young," Michael Zorc, the Dortmund director of football, told German television before kick off.
+"The decision was not easy, but there was no other choice.
+The suspension is only active for today."
+German media reported Sancho had returned late from England duty.

-It was the second league match in succession that reigning champions Bayern had slipped up, having lost 2-1 at home to Hoffenheim before the international break.
+- Bayern slip up again - Reigning champions Bayern, meanwhile, slipped up for the second league match in succession, having lost 2-1 at home to Hoffenheim before the international break.

-Augsburg opened the scoring in stunning fashion, Marco Richter finding the net just 30 seconds after kick-off, the fastest goal of the season so far.
+Augsburg grabbed a rapid lead -- just as they had in the corresponding fixture last year, Marco Richter finding the net with a sweetly-struck volley just 30 seconds after kick-off, the fastest goal of the season so far.

-Richter took advantage as Bayern struggled to clear a bouncing ball deep in their own box.
-The 21-year-old sweetly struck a right-footed volley to grab a rapid lead -- just as Augsburg had done in the corresponding fixture last year.

 Bayern replied as Robert Lewandowski stretched his scoring streak to eight games in the 14th minute from a Serge Gnabry cross.